ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4>Questioning our existing categorizations</h4>
 <div style="height: 20px;"></div>

-<p>Expanding on this last point, there's criticism to be had on the way in which we base planet categorizations on known objects in our Solar System.
-This in essence a type of heliocentrism; we group planets in the Universe based on historical observations and our local knowledge of the Universe, not fundamental qualities possessed by planets.
-In this sense, there a fundamental astronomical difference between a Sub-Neptune and a Super-Neptune aside from it's relative size to Neptune?
-There is reason to take issues with these groups on scientific grounds. </p>
+<p>Expanding on this last point, there's criticism to be had about the way we categorize planets based on known objects in our Solar System.
+This is essentially a form of heliocentrism; we classify planets in the Universe according to historical observations and our local understanding, rather than their fundamental qualities.
+For example, is there a fundamental astronomical difference between a Sub-Neptune and a Super-Neptune aside from their relative size to Neptune?
+There is scientific reason to question the validity of these classifications.</p>

-Super-Earths or Sub-Neptunes, we base planets on our Classifying a planet based on the ones in our Solar System doesn't lead to categories that actually reflect statistical trends in the universe.
-Our current categorizations don' take into account the vast diversity in planets that exceed Jupiter's size.
-On a level deeper, the idea of what a planet even is is a political matter among astronomists.
+<p>With that criticism in mind, it is important to recognize that a machine learning classification algorithm may struggle to accurately categorize groups when the categories themselves are not centered on the true qualities exhibited by the members.
+I do believe this is what's likely to have occurred here.</p>

 <div style="height: 20px;"></div>
 <hr>